Skip to Content

 The first step is simple: book a hearing test with an audiologist.
 These tests are painless, quick, and incredibly informative.
 You’ll find out whether your hearing is within the normal range, and if not, where the issues lie.

 Like us, many high-street hearing services offer free hearing checks.
 However, unlike most, we offer home visits at no extra cost.
-You can also ask your GP for a referral on the NHS.
-Even if it turns out your hearing is fine, it’s reassuring to know.
+You can also ask your GP for a referral to the NHS

 2. Be honest about what you’re missing